esper-io/console_docs/docs/apps/approveapp.md

-**Note**: Be sure the app supports the appropriate minimum API level for the GMS devices you wish to deploy the app to, and that you are in a supported country for the app.
-If either of these is mismatched, Google Play will prevent the installation of the app onto non-conforming devices either during provisioning or while installing from Esper.
+**Note**: Be sure the application supports the appropriate minimum API level for the GMS devices you wish to deploy the application to, and that you are in a supported country for the application.
+If either of these is mismatched, Google Play will prevent the installation of the application onto non-conforming devices either during provisioning or while installing from Esper.